The Bullet cluster at its best: weighing stars, gas and dark matter: Introduction

+As witnessed in other clusters \citep[{e.g.,} Abell 1689, 1703, 2218, see][]{Richard:2010}, the accuracy of the lensing mass map is strongly dependent on the correct identification and on the number of multiply-imaged systems used to constrain it.
+This accuracy has a further impact on the measurements of magnification of high redshift galaxies \citep{Bradac:2009, Hall:2012} and the luminosity function estimations.
+Hence, to construct a robust mass model of an accurate gravitational telescope many spectroscopically confirmed multiply-imaged systems are needed.
+Therefore, The Bullet cluster does not compete with the Frontier Field clusters as gravitational telescope \citep{Jauzac:2015, Richard:2014}, nevertheless the methods developed in this work, could be implemented also to other galaxy clusters.

-In this work we present an improved high-resolution mass model of the Bullet Cluster based on the identification of new multiple imaged systems and new spectroscopic redshifts measurements of the strongly lensed background galaxies.
-These results are based on new and archival Advanced Camera for Surveys (ACS) images and new Wide Field Camera 3 (WFC3) images as well as on new spectroscopic redshift determination of multiply imaged systems, one taken from the literature and one obtained through VLT/FORS2 observations.
-Furthermore, the mass distribution reconstructed includes for the first time the combination of the following mass components: $i)$ the intra-cluster gas mass derived from X-ray observation, $ii)$ the cluster galaxies modeled by their Fundamental Plane (elliptical) and Tully-Fisher (spiral) scaling relations and $iii)$ dark matter.
-The gas mass component is distinctive in the Bullet Cluster since the gas is spatially shifted from the main mass component of the cluster \citep [$\sim 47\arcsec$] []{Clowe:2006} and has been thoroughly studied.
-Nevertheless, until now the gas component of the cluster has not been independently taken into account in any of the lens modeling.
+In this work we present an improved high-resolution strong lensing mass model of the Bullet cluster (the combination of weak lensing and our newly reconstructed strong lensing model will be published in our next paper) based on the identification of new multiply-imaged systems.
+These results are based on Advanced Camera for Surveys (ACS) and Wide Field Camera 3 (WFC3) new images as well as on new spectroscopic redshift determination of multiply-imaged systems, one taken from the literature and one obtained through VLT/FORS2 observations.
+Furthermore, our mass reconstruction includes the novel combination of the following mass components: $i)$ the intra-cluster gas mass derived from X-ray observation, $ii)$ the cluster galaxies modeled by their fundamental plane scaling relations and $iii)$ dark matter.
+The gas mass component is distinctive in the Bullet cluster since the gas is spatially shifted from the main mass component of the cluster \citep [$\sim 47\arcsec$] []{Clowe:2006} and has been thoroughly studied.
+Nevertheless, until now the X-ray data of a gas component of this cluster has not been independently taken into account in any of the lens modeling.
 Enriching our modeling technique and improving the lensing constraints allowed us to create a more accurate mass model with significantly smaller systematic uncertainties.

 This paper is structured as follows.
 Section 2 describes the data and its reduction procedures.
-Section 3 describes the previous achievements in the field and presents our multiply imaged systems.
-Section 4 presents the method of mass reconstruction of the Bullet Cluster, describes newly implemented mass modeling improvements (new scaling relations and X-rays mass map).
-Our conclusions are summarized in Section 5
+Section 3 describes the previous achievements in the field and presents our multiply-imaged systems.
+Section 4 presents the method of mass reconstruction of the Bullet cluster, describes newly implemented mass modeling improvements (new scaling relations and X-rays mass map).
+Our conclusions are summarized in Section 5.